 // The Lakes International Comic Art Festival 2017 – Kendal, from 13 – 15 October

 LICAF is a celebration of great comic art from across the world.
 It is the only festival of its kind in the UK taking over the whole town of Kendal, on the edge of the Lake District, for a weekend.

 Lakes International Comic Art Festival is not only a celebration of the world of comic art, it’s also about encouraging the next generation of artists to explore their creative talents.
 Beatrix Potter Reimagined is a fantastic opportunity to celebrate this amazing Lake District artist and storyteller and reach out to a new generation of artists

 – Julie Tait, Festival Director

-Plans are already in the works for the fifth Lakes International Comic Art Festival, which will run from 13 -15 October 2017, celebrating great comic art from across the world.
+The fifth Lakes International Comic Art Festival will run from 13 – 15 October 2017, celebrating great comic art from across the world.
 The first announced guest for 2017 is MAD cartoonist Sergio Aragonés and the Festival’s plans for 2017 include special tributes to Will Eisner, creator of ‘The Spirit’ and Tove Jansson, creator of ‘The Moomins’.